19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004]

-(2) The Comptroller may, in any notice made under subsection (1), exempt from liability to furnish returns such classes of persons not liable to pay tax as he thinks fit, and any person so exempted need not furnish a return under that subsection unless he is required by the Comptroller to do so under subsection (3).
+(2) The Comptroller may, in any notice made under subsection (1), exempt from liability to furnish returns such classes of persons as he thinks fit, and any person so exempted need not furnish a return under that subsection unless he is required by the Comptroller to do so under subsection (3).

+[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

 [2/92]